Office of Undergraduate Academic Advising

 Associate of Arts in General Studies

-TThe Associate of Arts in General Studies (AAGS) degree was designed with the idea in mind that all students have unique goals and interests.
-Students’ responses on the AAGS survey, which all students obtaining the degree must complete, confirm this notion.
-Some students wish to obtain the degree for professional advancement within a company, while others may want to use it as a stepping stone to a bachelor’s degree.
+The Associate of Arts in General Studies (AAGS) is a 60-hour degree designed with the idea that all students have unique goals and interests.
+Students’ responses gathered during foundational research of the AAGS confirm this notion.
+Some students wish to obtain the degree for professional advancement within their workplace, while others may want to use it as a stepping stone to a bachelor’s degree.
 Regardless, the common thread is that the AAGS degree reinforces achievement for those who attain it.

 The mission of UALR is to “develop the intellect of students” and to “instill in students a lifelong desire to learn.”
 The Associate of Arts in General Studies supports this mission by providing students with these competencies, through the core curriculum, while preparing students to progress toward completing a bachelor’s degree.
 This mission is accomplished through the following goals and objectives:

-- To provide students with a means of professional advancement.
+- To provide students with a means of professional advancement within their workplace.

 Associate of Arts in General Studies

-General: 60 minimum total hours, including 35 hours of UALR core and 16 hours of unrestricted electives, 2.00 GPA, completion of 15 hours at UALR.
+General: 60 minimum total hours, includes 35 hours of General Education UALR Core; 15 hours of program electives; 10 hours of free electives.
+A grade point average of 2.00 and completion of 15 hours at UALR are required.

 Core (35 hours)

-See page 25 for requirement details.
-(It is recommended that students select their core courses based on their intended baccalaureate degree requirements.)
+Refer to General Education Requirements, UALR Core Curriculum.
+It is recommended that students select their core courses based on their intended baccalaureate degree requirements.

-Any course at the 1000-level or above for which they have the prerequisite (It is recommended that students select electives based upon their intended baccalaureate degree.)
+Any course at the 1000-level or above.
+It is recommended students select electives based upon their intended baccalaureate degree.
+First Year Experience course can be included.